Fanteria/custom-keyboard/README.md

 QMK CLI have dependency on `avr-gcc` but be careful, it's recommended to have it in version 8.x.
 I have no problem with the newest version, but it's good to know.

 ## Conclusion

+Allow me please a few words on the end.
+First I'm sorry for my English, it's crappy, but I'm trying my best.

+Second building your keyboard is fun, but sometimes things can go wrong.
+I have luck and do everything right on the first try, but some peoples write about they messed up this or that.
+So, it's happened.
+Don't be upset or sad about that.
+This is an experience too and next time, you will do it right.

+And if you want to check my custom dactyl keyboard, the picture is below.The body is 3D printed and a little bit sanded, but I'm too lazy to do it properly.
+Maybe next time I will.
+Or not, I'm really lazy.